On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Restricted Separation of Lagrangian Cuts

 The primary difference between the exact separation \eqref{separation} and the proposed restricted separation problem \eqref{rstr_sepr} is the restriction constraint $(\pi,\pi_0)\in\Pi_s$.
 Ideally, we would like to choose $\Pi_s$ so that \eqref{rstr_sepr} is easy to solve, in particular avoiding evaluating the function $\bQs$ too many times, while also yielding a cut \eqref{cut} that has a similar strength compared with the Lagrangian cut corresponding to the optimal solution of \eqref{separation}.
 Our proposal that aims to satisfy these properties is to define $\Pi_s$ to be the span of past Benders cuts with some normalization.
 Specifically, we propose

-Here $K$ and $\alpha$ are both predetermined parameters, and $\{\pi^k\}_{k=1}^K$ are the last $K$ Benders cuts' coefficients.
+Here $K$ and $\alpha$ are both predetermined parameters, and $\{\pi^k\}_{k=1}^K$ are the coefficients of the last $K$ Benders cuts corresponding to scenario $s$.
 The choice of $\{\pi^k\}_{k=1}^K$ is important.
 The motivation for this choice is that the combination of cut coefficients from the LP relaxation could give a good approximation of the tangent of the supporting hyperplanes of $Q_s$ at an (near-)optimal solution.
 The normalization used here is similar to the one proposed for the selection of Benders cuts \pv{by}\gv{in} \cite{fischetti2010note}.

 Different normalization leads to different cuts.
-Our second proposal is to use which replaces $\|\pi \|_1$ in \eqref{old_nml} by $\|\lambda \|_1$.
-This normalization may tend to lead to solutions with sparse $\lambda$.
+Our second proposal is to use which replaces $\|\pi \|_1$ in \eqref{old_nml} by $\|\beta \|_1$.
+This normalization may tend to lead to solutions with sparse $\beta$.
 An advantage of this normalization is that it leads to a MIP approximation for optimally choosing $\pi_k$'s from a set of candidate vectors, which we discuss next.

-Given a potentially large collection of coefficient vectors $V^s=\{v^k\}_{k\in I_s}$ for a scenario $s \in S$, we construct a MIP model for selecting a subset of these vectors of size at most $K$, to then use in \eqref{new_nml}.
+Let $V^s=\{v^k\}_{k\in I_s}$ be a given (potentially large) collection of coefficient vectors for a scenario $s \in S$.
+We construct a MIP model for selecting a subset of these vectors of size at most $K$, to then use in \eqref{new_nml}.
 Specifically, we introduce a binary variable $z_k$ for each $k \in I_s$, where $z_k = 1$ indicates we select $v^k$ as one of the $\pi^k$ vectors to use in \eqref{new_nml}.
 Using these decision variables, the problem of selecting a subset of at most $K$ vectors that maximizes the normalized violation can be formulated as the following mixed-integer nonlinear program:

 The objective and constraints \eqref{pik con1} and \eqref{lamnorm} match the formulation \eqref{new_nml}, whereas constraint \eqref{card} limits the number of selected vectors to at most $K$, and \eqref{lamzero} enforces that if a vector is not selected then the weight on that vector must be zero.
 This problem is computationally challenging due to the implicit function $\bQs$.
 However, if we replace $\bQs$ by its current cutting-plane approximation $\hQs$, then the problem can be solved as a MIP.
 Specifically, the MIP approximation of \eqref{pik selection}-\eqref{pik con-1} is given by: After solving this approximation, we choose the vectors $\{\pi_k\}_{k=1}^{K'}$ to be the vectors $v_k$ with $z_k=1$.
 Given this basis, we then solve \eqref{rstr_sepr} with $\Pi_s$ defined in \eqref{new_nml} to generate Lagrangian cuts.
 The basis size $K'$ in this case can be strictly smaller than $K$.
 Observe that the optimal value of \eqref{MIPapprox} gives an upper bound of \eqref{pik selection}-\eqref{pik con-1}.
 Therefore, if the optimal objective value of \eqref{MIPapprox} is small, this would indicate we would not be able to generate a highly violated Lagrangian cut for this scenario, and hence we can skip this scenario for generating Lagrangian cuts.